AI @ General Motors

 2023 Q3

-GM announces a broad partnership with Google to explore and implement AI technologies in automotive industry applications.
+GM announced a broad partnership with Google to explore automotive AI technologies.

 2023 Q2